 Dr Brett Russell

-Brett moved from South Africa with his wife and two sons, to join our hospital.
+Brett joined our team in 2016, he moved from South Africa with his wife and two sons, to join our hospital.
 Brett grew up in Johannesburg, South Africa.

 Brett's father was a vet, avid bird fancier and breeder and was renowned as the first avian vet in South Africa.
 Brett's formative years were spent helping look after the 100 aviary breeding setup, ranging from finches to large parrots, as well as spending time in Bryanston Veterinary Clinic (South Africa's first avian practice and referral clinic), which his dad ran from the same premises.